 Include a pre-approval letter with your offer

 A pre-approval letter shows that you already have an approval from the bank and will have no issue securing a loan.
-This will make the seller feel more comfortable that your offer is less likely to fall out of escrow.
+Thus, this will make the seller feel more comfortable that your offer is less likely to fall out of escrow.

 Write a heartfelt letter to the seller